txzhao/Paper-Notes/RL/dyna.md

 input: state, action; output: immediate resulting state and reward

-search control : how to select hypothetical state and action
+search control: how to select hypothetical state and action

 ## Potential problems